SAP-samples/teched2023-AI284v/exercises/ex2/README.md

 ## Exercise 2.4 Activate schema

 Once you have added all fields, the schema needs to be activated so that it can be used to extract information from documents.
-Right now, the schema has the status `DRAFT`, indicating that it cannot be used yet.
+Right now, the schema has the status `DRAFT`, indicating that it can't be used yet.

 To activate the schema, click **Activate**.